narwhalacademy/zebra-crossing/README.md

 #### Enhance your privacy

 - Post less personal information online – especially information that can be used to identify/track/scam you (addresses, phone numbers, birthday, etc.).
 Remember almost everything you say online is logged somewhere and that even if your setup is secure, your recipient's setup may not be.
+- If you enjoy leaving local business reviews on Google Maps, Yelp, etc., set up a new account under a pen name.
+This is especially important for Google Maps, where they show the profile picture and full name you use on Gmail.
 - If you own domains, use WHOIS privacy services and stick with it (they're worth the money).
 But note that with WHOIS lookup/history tools, if you've ever put in your real address, it's very difficult to remove from the logs.

 #### Watch what you say in online groups